cloudfoundry/cf-java-client/cloudfoundry-gradle-plugin/README.md

 * username - your username on the target platform
 * password - your password on the target platform
 * application - the name of your application (defaults to the Gradle project name)
-* file (type: File) - path to the WAR file to be deployed
+* file (type: File) - path to the JAR or WAR file to be deployed
-* memory - amount of memory for an application in megabytes (defaults to 512)
+* memory - amount of memory in megabytes to allocate to an application
+* diskQuota - amount of disk space in megabytes to allocate to an application
+* healthCheckTimeout - the amount of time in seconds that Cloud Foundry should wait for the application to start
 * instances - number of instances (defaults to 1)
 * uri - a URI to map to the application
 * uris (type: List) - a list of URIs to map to the application
+* host - combined with `domain` to specify a URI to map to the application
+* hosts (type: List) - combined with `domain` to specify a list of URIs to map to the application
+* domain - the domain part of URIs to map to the application
 * command - the command to run when the application is started
 * buildpack - the URL of a buildpack to use to stage the application
 * env (type: Map) - environment variables to set for the application